IBE

 2005–2006 — Palm Beach investigates Epstein

-2007-2008 — the “sweetheart deal”
+2007–2008 — the sweetheart deal

-2018-2019 — the Miami Herald revives the case
+2018–2019 — the Miami Herald revives it

-2020-2022 — Ghislaine Maxwell’s downfall
+2020–2022 — Ghislaine Maxwell goes down

 2025–2026 — the Epstein Files release